 Another great advantage is that you’re not as dependable of what you can find.

 Sometimes you really want a specific pose or the sitting poses you’ve encountered so far aren’t exactly what you had in mind.
 Well then, no problem!
 You just get your figure, move it around, try out different poses until you get to the one you’re looking for.

-If the Internet can’t provide what you want, you can make it yourself!
+If the Internet can’t provide what you want with sitting pose references, for example, you can make it yourself!

 Usually, these figurines are made in grey tones, except the wooden ones.